IndianGhost/liveSearch/README.md

 That's all for your case, enjoy !

 # Copyright and license
-copyright 2018 Achraf BELLAALI is a free open-source project.
+Copyright 2018 Achraf BELLAALI is a free open-source project.
+The code is released under [The MIT LICENSE](https://github.com/IndianGhost/liveSearch/blob/master/LICENSE) you can do whatever you want with it !

 # Support My development
 If you found it helpful, you can support me to develop new projects By :